r-grandorder/tri-hermes/en/pages/Remnants/agartha.md

 After all, when you let me show you the way here without suspecting a thing...

 **Assassin:**
-...you resembled nothing so much as a foolish little lamb who didn't even realize {(M) his /(F) her} own wool was being shorn away.
+...you resembled nothing so much as a foolish little lamb who didn't even realize [♂ his /♀ her] own wool was being shorn away.

 **Assassin:**
-Then again, perhaps you would rather I call you {(M) mister /(F) miss}, like I did earlier?
+Then again, perhaps you would rather I call you [♂ mister /♀ miss], like I did earlier?

 **Assassin:**
 I might consider doing so again if you prostrate yourself before me.
 I am in an extremely generous mood right now, after all.